Armi-B/SAYAC-Compiler/README.md

 This packages contain the SAYAC compiler binaries bundled as a portable package, allowing you to use it on macOS, Linux and Windows without needing to build or install anything.

+⚠️ ***IMPORTANT: You DO NOT need to clone the entire SAYAC Compiler repository to use this package.
+Simply download and extract the portable package, and you’re ready to go!***

 ---

 ### Package Contents